Your Student Visa Guide

 If you fall into the above categories, we strongly recommend that you consult with an immigration lawyer about your eligibility for a Student Visa, so that you obtain the right advice about the appropriate information and documentation you should providing in support of your Student Visa Application, and are aware of the potential issues in your application.

-The Department will otherwise require all Student Visa Applicants to answer the following questions in the online application form, including an additional question where they have previously held a Student Visa, or where they are lodging an onshore Student Visa Application while holding a non-Student Visa:
+As part of your Student Visa Application, you will need to answer the following questions in the online application form, including an additional question where you have previously held a Student Visa, or where you are lodging an onshore Student Visa Application while holding a non-Student Visa:

 The exact answers each Student Visa Applicant is required to answer will depend on the individual circumstances of each case.